-The toolkit includes five pieces:
+The Badges Toolkit includes five pieces:

-- How To Use the Badges Toolkit provides a brief overview of how a grantee, subgrantee, or training provider may approach using the toolkit.
+- "How to Use the Badges Toolkit" provides a brief overview of how a Grantee, Subgrantee, or training provider may approach using the toolkit.

 Note: All elements of the Badges Toolkit are designed for use by potential program implementers.
-They are not “off the shelf” products intended for immediate deployment.
+They are not off-the-shelf products intended for immediate deployment.
 Program implementers must review and modify as needed, revise verification criteria to match local requirements, complete worksheets, and otherwise define the parameters of their own badging program.